brunoroque06/plays/pi/README.md

 - `Pin`, number of points inside the circle;
 - `Ptotal`, total number of points.

 The points above mentioned are randomly placed in the square.
-The precision of the estimation increases as the number of points increase.
+The precision of the estimation increases as the number of points increases.